Optimal Capacity Modification for Stable Matchings with Ties: MINMAX-SS Problem

 \section{MINMAX-SS Problem}

-In this Section, we consider the \hyperref[prob:minmaxss]{\MINMAXSS} problem.
+In this section, we consider the \hyperref[prob:minmaxss]{\MINMAXSS} problem.
 We show that the \hyperref[prob:minmaxss]{\MINMAXSS} problem is NP-hard even for a very restricted setting.
 For this, we consider a special case of this problem, where $q(h)=1$ for all $h\in \HH$ and a budget $\ell=1$.
-We call this special case \CAPSSMP\ as the quota of each hospital in the augmented instance is restricted to 1 or 2.
+We refer to this special case as the \CAPSSMP, since the quota of each hospital in the augmented instance is restricted to either 1 or 2.
 Next, we show the hardness of \CAPSSMP.